 19. Torkie (Yorkshire Terrier x Toy Fox Terrier)

-This mix of two terriers, a Yorkshire and a Toy Fox, has a shaggy coat and relatively long legs.
+This Yorkie mix combines two terriers, a Yorkshire and a Toy Fox.
+It has a shaggy coat and relatively long legs.
 As you might expect, their natural terrier stubbornness is magnified: a Torkie picks the things and people it likes and refuses to budge from either of them.
 They take some work but easily form an unbreakable bond with their human family.

 20. Westkie (Yorkshire Terrier x West Highland Terrier)